بسم الله الرحمن الرحیم

 - Turn tests into opportunities

-- Make up ibadah promptly!
+- Make up missed ibadah promptly

 - Fight that laziness

-- Raise our personal standards
+- Raise your personal standards

 We’ll start with the first tip 🙂